SimonFJ20/danskc/virtual_computer/README.md

-# danskc for virtual_computer
+# danskc for virtual-computer

-This is an assembler and future danskc code generator for camper000's custom instruction set virtual machine: [virtual-computer](https://github.com/camper0008/virtual-computer);
+This is an assembler and future danskc code generator for camper0008's custom instruction set virtual machine: [virtual-computer](https://github.com/camper0008/virtual-computer);

 ## Assembler